Edit

 5. Click Create.

 Next, select the Slider1 Slider control.
 Find its ValueFill property and in the formula bar, enter Component1.SliderColor.
-Component1 refers to the name of our component, and SliderColor is the name of the property we added previously.
+Component1 is the name of the component, and SliderColor is the name of the property you added.

-Now our component has a SliderColor property which can be set in the consuming app, to pass a color into the component to set the slider's ValueFill property.
+Now the component has a SliderColor property that can be set in the consuming app to pass a color into the component and set the slider's ValueFill property.

-We also wish to provide the value of the slider to the consuming app.
-To accomplish this, we will add an Output property.
+You might also want to provide the value of the slider to the consuming app.
+To do this, add an Output property.

 1. In the property pane of the component, select New custom property.